nrvcorp/DVS_Viewer/README.md

 If a check mark is displayed, the operation has been completed successfully.

-If the viewer still does not operate correctly, please contact us:
+If the viewer still does not operate correctly, please contact : eric.ryu@nrv.kr

 ## 1. Live Streaming